SumiSastri/dev-blogs/docs/data-structures-algorithms/term-2-trees/wk6-bst/binary_tree.md

 Minus 1 is sometimes used to indicate that a node or value was not found, but this is a convention, not a formal property of trees.

+In pseudo code this is represented as:

+Node = x
+x.r (right node)
+x.l (left node)

+A traversal iterates through x, on the left  x.l until x.l === null

 Nodes in a binary tree are connected via these pointers.
 Unlike linked lists, which are strictly linear, binary trees form a branching structure, allowing for more efficient search and organization.

 While both linked lists and trees use nodes and pointers, the key difference is in structure: